ietf-wg-uuidrev/rfc4122bis/draft-ietf-uuidrev-rfc4122bis.md

 Some common name space values have been defined via {{namespaces}}.

 There may be scenarios, usually depending on organizational security policies, where SHA-1 libraries may not be available or deemed unsafe for use.
-As such it may be desirable to generate name-based UUIDs derived from SHA-256 or newer SHA methods.
+As such, it may be desirable to generate name-based UUIDs derived from SHA-256 or newer SHA methods.
 These name-based UUIDs MUST NOT utilize UUIDv5 and MUST be within the UUIDv8 space defined by {{v8}}.
 For implementation guidance around utilizing UUIDv8 for name-based UUIDs refer to the sub-section of {{name_based_uuid_generation}}.

 For more information on SHA-1 security considerations see {{RFC6194}}.